jordanbonaldi/Zappy/README.md

  - Qt v5.6.9

 ## Server
- You can compile the server using
+ You can compile only the server using
  - make server

 ## Authors